Marlin-Data-Nerd/mySQL_Tech-Layoffs/README.md

 - size of industries in the world/listed countries

 ## Update
-Integrated the newest version of the Kaggle dataset into a new database "layoffs_2020_2025" in "_update_to_2025.sql"
+Integrated the newest version of the Kaggle dataset into a new database "layoffs_2020_2025" via "_update_to_2025.sql"